FahadKHAN-4/FahadKHAN-4/README.md

 ### :man_technologist: About Me :
-- 🎓 I am a software engineer with some security analyst and machine learning skills.
+- 🎓 I am a software engineer with machine learning and security analyst skills.

 - ⛵ Programming enthusiat.